-The collaborative process allows couples who are separating to take a less formal approach than going to court.
-It encourages couples to keep talking to each other, focus on the issues that are most important to them and progress at a pace which suits them.
+It encourages couples to keep positive lines of communication open and to focus on the issues that are most important to them.
+It is designed to progress at a pace which suits them.
 This is often very different to the court’s approach, in that it is more flexible and often results in an amicable outcome.

-Having a divorce lawyer working with you throughout the divorce or separation who is committed to achieving a fair and reasonable outcome for you, your partner and your family can help you emerge from the process with a settlement, as well as a constructive relationship for the future.
-This can prove invaluable, particularly if spousal maintenance, child maintenance or support claims are involved.
+Having a solicitor working with you throughout your divorce or separation who is committed to achieving a fair and reasonable outcome for you, your partner and your family can help you emerge from the process with a settlement, as well as a constructive relationship for the future.
+This can prove invaluable, particularly if you need to consider creative solutions to make the future as good as it can be for you and the rest of the family.

 When choosing the collaborative divorce approach